flexmonster/pivot-r-shiny/README.md

 runApp('~/my-proj')
 ```

-For more details please refer to [Flexmonster Integration with R Shiny](https://www.flexmonster.com/doc/integration-with-r-shiny/) tutorial.
+For more details, refer to [Flexmonster Integration with R Shiny](https://www.flexmonster.com/doc/integration-with-r-shiny/) tutorial.